facelessuser/coloraide/docs/src/markdown/cat.md

 `F7`        |
 `F11`       |

-Additionally, we have a few additional ones defined for 2˚ observer.
+Additionally, we have a few additional ones defined for 2˚ Standard Observer.

 Illuminants     |
 --------------- |